suculent/thinx-aes-lib/README.md

 > Please, do not use this library in your new project.
 It's designed for legacy devices with minimal memory footprint (or not enough memory to perform a HTTPS network connection).
 If you're in need of up-to date encryption system, refer to [Arduino Cryptography Library](https://rweather.github.io/arduinolibs/crypto.html) which supports CBC as well.

 > *Note:* You will have to provide your own IV in all calls.
 If you want to use gen_iv(), you will also have to seed the PRNG properly using srand() - notice that initialization typically takes the same time on every startup, so just using millis() will probably not result in a good seed.
-Make sure you countact a NTP time server before requesting a time-based random seed.
+Make sure you contact a NTP time server or have another seriously random input as a seed before requesting a time-based random number.
+This may be not an issue in cases where seed is provided by "server" (or master MCU).

-Originally library for Arduino IDE (supporting Arduino, ESP32, ESP8266 and now NRF5x as well) to wrap AES encryption with optional Base64 support.
-This project is originally based on [AESLib by kakopappa](https://github.com/kakopappa/arduino-esp8266-aes-lib).
-My fork has been already maintained for a while (however it's now replaced with aforementioned Arduino Cryptography Library) and provides optimised methods that do not require using Arduino's flawed String objects (unless you'll have to use Base64).
+This is originally a library for Arduino IDE (supporting Arduino, ESP32, ESP8266 and now NRF5x as well) to wrap AES encryption with optional Base64 support.
+This project is based on [AESLib by kakopappa](https://github.com/kakopappa/arduino-esp8266-aes-lib), where this fork has been actively maintained for a while (however it's now suggestedly replaced with [Arduino Cryptography Library](https://rweather.github.io/arduinolibs/crypto.html) and provides optimised methods that do not require using Arduino's flawed String objects (unless you'll have to use Base64).

 AESLib provides convenience methods for encrypting data to byte arrays and Strings, with optional additional base64 encoding to return strings instead of bare data.

 ## Tested on

-* ESP8266 (OK)
+* ESP8266 – Wemos D1 Mini & Mini Pro, and other variants (OK)
 * Arduino Uno (OK)
 * Arduino Mega 2560 (OK)
+* nRF5x (to be confirmed)

 ## Changes